yachabach/R-Project---Course-3-Final/README.txt

         - filters column variables to those containing "mean" or "std"

-        - averages all variables by Subject and Activity.
+        - averages all selected variables

+        - groups and orders the data by Subject then Activity.

-        - writes a tidy dataset to tidydataset.csv
+        - writes a tidy dataset to tidy_dataset.csv

 The data that was provided is in the file:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-available on the assignment website.

-Make sure run_analysis is called with the working directory set to one containing the unzipped file structure:
+run_analysis checks the working directory for a directory called:

         UCI HAR Dataset

+If this directory is not in the working directory, run_analysis will download and unzip this file.
+The process can take up to 5 minutes.

 From the instructions in the assignment: